-The first factor (and as illustrated above) is annual contract value per customer success manager (CSM).
+The first factor (as illustrated above) is annual contract value per customer success manager (CSM).
 As a general industry rule of thumb, each CSM should be able to manage about $2 million in ACV (some may base it off ARR).

-For some enterprise level CSMs, that range may be greater as they manage a fewer number of accounts that carry a bigger strategic dollar amount.
-At Omniture and Adobe, managing the enterprise and strategic accounts required significant more time investment into relationship building (relationship ROI), product training, value realization, goal alignment and achievement, travel, onsite visits, and making sure that we went high and wide with key contacts in the organization.
+For some enterprise-level CSMs, that range may be greater as they manage a fewer number of accounts that carry a bigger strategic dollar amount.
+At Omniture and Adobe, managing the enterprise and strategic accounts required significantly more time investment into relationship building (relationship ROI), product training, value realization, goal alignment and achievement, travel, onsite visits, and making sure that we went high and wide with key contacts in the organization.

 Now, as mentioned above, the $2M ACV is a general rule but there are other factors that should be considered, including product complexity and shear CSM capacity.

 Product Complexity (Simple to Complex)